nclvt73/Command_line_GIS/Index.md

-Movie theaters showing Non-English language movies and speakers of Non-English languages in the Greater New Jersey Metro Area
+Command Line GIS :

+<a href= "https://nclvt73.github.io/Command_line_GIS//TheatersLangs01.html"> Mapping Non-English Language Movie Theaters and Speakers </a>

-The following Interactive Web Map was created as part of Command Line GIS at the Bloustein School:
+Site created for the Spring 2024 Command-Line GIS course at the Rutgers Bloustein School.

--- Insert file here --

-Thank you